RodrigoHTEC10/Manga_Distribution_Program-TC1031.602/README.md

         volume$author
         width*bookshelf%shelf(index_shelf)favorites\n

-After getting the information, the algorithm creates each Volume object before adding it to the Collection with the function addVolume() directly creating an Action which is added to the Record linked list; achieving succesfully the automatic load of data as long as the 'record.txt' is present.
+After getting the information, the algorithm creates each Volume object before adding it to the Collection with the function addVolume() directly creating an Action which is added to the Record double linked list; achieving succesfully the automatic load of data as long as the 'record.txt' is present.
 At the end, returning the created Collection which is the main object used by the User.

 On the other hand, the function write() writes the information of every manga Volume stored within the parameter Collection into the document "record.txt" in the previous shown format.
 This function is called once the work session with the program has finished, by pressing the option No. 7 on the Main Menu.